-Section Catalog Page(s) ( lirrent ( atalog Statement Action New or Revised Statement Transfer Credit / Financial Considerations 154 Students who have been granted credit for previous education will be credited the cost per credit of the course(s) transferred.
+Addendum to the 2024-2025 Ca ataiog pai Section Catalog Page(s) Current Catalog Statement Action New or Revised Statement Transfer Credit / Financial Considerations 154 Students who have been granted credit for previous education will be credited the cost per credit of the course(s) transferred.
 A nonrefundable \$150.00 processing fee will be charged for each course transferred.
 Financial credit can only be applied to forthcoming PMI tuition.
 Transfer of credit within PMI programs is not subject to a processing fee.
 Applicants to degree completion programs may transfer up to 74.9 percent3 of the total number of credits and pay a onetime processing fee of \$150.00.
 Applicants for the Veterinary Assistant program at our Washington campuses may be eligible to transfer up to 74.9 percent of the total number of credits, refer to the Prospective Student Handout for more information on Life Experience Credit.
-Transfer credits for these applicants and advanced placement track applicants are awarded financial credit based upon the per-credit- hour fee schedule noted on the enrollment agreement.
+Transfer credits for these applicants and advanced placement track applicants are awarded financial credit based upon the per-credit-hour fee schedule noted on the enrollment agreement.
 The July 1 Catalog Addenda included the following update: Effective July 1, 2024: Students who have been granted credit for previous education will be credited the cost per credit of the course(s) transferred.
 A nonrefundable one-time \$150.00 processing fee will be charged when the request for transfer of credit and required documentation are received by the end of the Student Right to Cancel period.
 Requests submitted after the Student Right to Cancel period will be charged a \$300 late processing fee.
 Financial credit can only be applied to forthcoming PMI tuition.
 Transfer of credit within PMI programs is not subject to a processing fee.
 Applicants to degree completion programs may transfer up to 74.9 percent3 of the total number of credits and pay a one-time \$150.00 processing fee.
-Applicants for the Veterinary Assistant program at our Washington campuses may be eligible to transfer up to 74.9 percent of the total number of credits, refer to the Prospective Student Handout for more information on Life Experience Credit.
-Transfer credit for courses in the program's curriculum that are submitted Updated Students who have been granted credit for previous education will be credited the cost per credit of the course(s) transferred.
+Applicants eligible for qualified advanced entry will be charged a one-time \$150.00 processing fee.
+Updated Students who have been granted credit for previous education will be credited the cost per credit of the course(s) transferred.
 All students are encouraged to submit requests for transfer credit prior to the start of the program.
-Effective August 1, 2024: A charge is assessed for each transfer credit application submitted for review j a non-refundable \$150.00 administrative fee will be charged for each application.
+Effective August 1, 2024: A charge is assessed for each transfer credit application submitted for review; a non-refundable \$150.00 administrative fee will be charged for each application.
 Financial credit can only be applied to forthcoming PMI tuition.
 Transfer of credit within PMI programs is not subject to an administrative fee.
 Applicants to degree completion, advanced placement, and the Radiography Bridge program will be charged a one-time administrative fee of \$150.00 for admissions determination.
 Applicants to degree completion programs may transfer up to 74.9 percent3 of the total number of credits.
 Applicants for the Veterinary Assistant program at our Washington campuses may be eligible to transfer up to 74.9 percent of the total number of credits, refer to the Prospective Student Handout for more information on Life Experience Credit.
 Transfer credits for these applicants and advanced placement track applicants are awarded financial credit based upon the per-credit-hour fee schedule noted on the enrollment agreement.